iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="org.pathcheck.covidsafepathsBt.mn 1 reviews"/>
 </p>

+> Got a positive result through the city of mpls' testing site at the convention center today.
+To report my positive to the app I need a code.
+My results didn't come with a code.<br> :date: __2021-04-06 05:35:57__

+> Full of adds<br> :date: __2021-04-05 20:25:30__

 > Wasn't able to enter my code for a positive test.
 Boyfriend entered his code and I was never alerted about coming into contact with him? ?<br> :date: __2021-04-01 00:24:15__

 > Buggy and annoying.
 The "checking exposures" notification will pop up on top of literally everything else even though a background process running is my lowest priority unless I've actually been exposed.
 And sometimes it gets stuck in a loop causing it to pop up over and over for a period of about 5 minutes.
 And during that 5 minutes, the app itself won't even open - it gets stuck on the splash screen.
 Edit: uninstalling because still no fix and just got 20 notifications in a row.<br> :date: __2021-03-31 19:32:39__